 English Language Arts (ELA)

-English Language Arts at the high school features a rigorous curriculum.
+The English Language Arts department features a rigorous curriculum across all grade levels.
 The members of the English department pay very close attention to the New York State’s Next Generation Standard that have been released by the state education department as a guideline for their daily lessons.
 The department utilizes current technological advances in order to provide students with information and materials in the most efficient way possible.

 English as a New Language (ENL)

 Health and Family and Consumer Sciences

 The Health and Family and Consumer Sciences department offers courses that provide real-world learning opportunities.
 The purpose of the program – which includes instruction in nutrition, budgeting, cooking and wellness – is to prepare students to be competent, confident and caring in managing their personal, family and work lives.

-Mathematics at Liberty High School features numerous challenging courses.
 The members of the math department utilizes a hands-on rigorous curriculum that is aligned with New York State’s Next Generation Standards when creating their daily lessons.
-The math department also offers several electives and AP/college courses.
+The high school math department also offers several electives and AP/college courses.
 Many students are able to satisfy all the necessary math credits needed for their major when they leave the high school.
 The members of the department use technology, including personal electronic devices, in their classes to enhance learning.

 Music at Liberty encompasses the entire district from kindergarten to Grade 12 and the curriculum incorporates the New York State and National Art Standards.
 General music, ensembles (band, chorus, orchestra) and small group lessons are three main areas of focus.
 At the high school level a variety of electives are additionally offered.